skyflaren/lol-meta-health/_site/README.md

 <iframe src="assets/univariate.html" width=800 height=600 frameBorder=0></iframe>

 This graph shows the count of every champion in the dataset.
-While the actual values aren't too important, it is relevant to see that some champions see a lot more play than others.
+While the actual values aren't too important, it is relevant to see that some champions see a lot more play than others in the 2023 season.

 ### Bivariate Analysis:

 <iframe src="assets/bivariate.html" width=800 height=600 frameBorder=0></iframe>

 This graph shows the number of games played per patch.
-This is useful in showing that the total number of games played thoughout the lifecycle of a season fluctuates, and could have an impact on our results.
+This is useful in showing that the total number of games played thoughout the lifecycle of a season fluctuates, and could have an impact on our results as different patches have a different sample size.

 ### Interesting Aggregate: